ArturKorb/rasa-java-action-service/README.md

 ## Experimental

-Within the `rasa_server` container a flask application will be started listening on exposed port 4000.
+Within the `rasa_server` container a flask application will be started listening on exposed port `4000`.
 Attention!
 This is only experimental!
 The flask server provides an Endpoint called `http://localhost:4000/commands/rasa` and can be used to control Rasa by requesting
 [Rasa CLI](https://rasa.com/docs/rasa/command-line-interface) commands.
-Interactive commands like `rasa shell` or `rasa interactive` don't work.
+Interactive commands like `rasa shell` or `rasa interactive` won't work.

 ### Usage